Balai Dey: In East Pakistan

 Dey began his club football career in East Pakistan with then renowned club Khulna Heroes of Khulna First Division League in 1961 after gaining success in playing for local Khulna-based sides.
 In the Khulna First Division League, his dazzling sportsmanship caught the attention of football fans, and he was picked up by Dhaka First Division League club Dhaka Mohammedan.
 Two legendary Dhaka Mohammedan players Kabir Ahmed and Amir Jang Ghaznavi played a crucial role in this transfer.

+Dey jumping up to save a shot in the 1964 Aga Khan Gold Cup final.

-In 1963, he helped the team win the First Division title under the leadership of Abid Hossain, and emerged as one of the best goalkeepers at that time in whole Pakistan.
+In 1963, he helped the team win the First Division title under the leadership of Abid Hussain Ghazi, and emerged as one of the best goalkeepers at that time in whole Pakistan.
 In the league, he stopped many notable opponents like Dhaka Wanderers Club, Victoria Sporting, Wari Club Dhaka and others.
 Later, his tremendous performance helped the team win the prestigious Aga Khan Gold Cup in 1964.
 Dhaka Mohammedan and Karachi Port Trust were joint-winners of the tournament.
 He also played for Khulna Town Club in 1963.